 Present in the Center's photography collection are 200 dramatic images from the Mexican Revolution, as well as the photographs and writings of W. D. Smithers (1895–1981), depicting daily life in the trans-Pecos area and Mexico in the early twentieth century.

 The archive of Alexander Kerensky (1881–1970) includes documents pertaining to the Socialist Revolutionary Party of 1917, as well as Kerensky's correspondence, manuscripts, diaries, ﬁles, clippings, posters, family correspondence, and original photographs.
-Among the most notable photos are a number made at the end of the eighteenth century and beginning of the nineteenth century in pre-Revolutionary Tashkent, where Kerensky's father collected them during his years as a school administrator for the Tsar.
+Among the most notable photos are a number made at the end of the nineteenth century and beginning of the twentieth century in pre-Revolutionary Tashkent, where Kerensky's father collected them during his years as a school administrator for the Tsar.
 With these items are letters concerning émigré political organizations and publications.

 Chronicling life during the Russian Revolution, the unpublished diary of British army ofﬁcer George Nathaniel Nash (1888–?), "From Palace to Prison" (1917–1919), details Nash's military involvement, which culminated in his imprisonment.
 A collection of letters written home to New York (1917–1920) by Walter S. Crosley (1871–1939), a naval attaché at Petrograd during the Revolution, and his wife, Pauline, provide details about daily life during this period.